Mandate for the Executive Board’s Audit Committee

 Each year, the Committee shall evaluate its own performance.

-The Audit Committee submits written recommendations to the Executive Board in individual matters with a brief account of what has been discussed in particular and otherwise reports orally from its meetings at the Executive Board meeting immediately following.
+The Audit Committee submits written recommendations to the Executive Board in individual matters with an account of what has been discussed in particular and otherwise reports from its meetings at subsequent Executive Board meetings.
 A possible recommendation may be that a matter be sent back to the administration for further discussion.

-The minutes of meetings of the Risk and Investment Committee shall be submitted at Executive Board meetings for information.
+The minutes of meetings of the Audit Committee shall be submitted at Executive Board meetings for information.